-Because the pulse structures of the electron linac will be representative of beam in the linac-to-par (LTP) transport line, the prototype current monitor system based on a fast current transformer manufactured by Bergoz and in-house electronics was tested on the linac test stand.
-Its installed position with a shield at the end of the beamline just before a Faraday cup is shown in Fig. 3.
-Test results are shown in Fig. 4.
-The 30-ns macropulse and the 100 mA current level are indicated.
+Because the pulse structures of the electron linac will be representative of beam in the linac-to-par transport line or LET1, the prototype current monitor system based on a fast current transformer manufactured by Bergoz and in-house electronics was tested on the linac test stand.
+It was installed with a shield at the end of the beamline just before a Faraday cup.
+Test results for a 30-ns macropulse and the 100 mA current level are reported in Ref.
+5.

 The loss monitor system which will cover the entire extent of beamlines and accelerators was tested as a prototype.
 A gas-filled coaxial cable acting as an ionization chamber was installed along the length of the linac test stand.
 Preliminary tests showed the effects of applied high voltage to the cable, gas mix, gas pressure, cable diameter, and cable impedance.
 The rise time of the system is less than 15 ns when the high voltage is set to 500 volts so axial location determination by signal arrival time analysis is under investigation.
 Position resolution of 7 feet or less may be practical.
-Sample data are shown in Fig. 5 where applied voltage polarity flips the observed signal polarity.
+Sample data are shown in Ref.
+6 where applied voltage polarity flips the observed signal polarity.
 The system also picked up a noticeable amount of noise from the RF modulator tank located a few meters away beyond the radiation shielding wall.

 The imaging techniques can be applied to several aspects of the diagnostics problems.
 Initial tests included a VME-architecture-based video digitizing system linked to a Sun workstation.
 The beam image digitized was one of the first in the startup tests on the linac test stand.
-Background subtraction, pseudo-color intensity, pseudo-3D display, and beam profiles are demonstrated in the composite image of Fig. 6.
+Background subtraction, pseudo-color intensity, pseudo-3D display, and beam profiles are demonstrated in the composite image of Fig. 3.
 The digitizing scheme can be applied to particle energy spectra (images from an energy-dispersive region) and particle bunch length (video readout of a streak camera).
+The imaging initiative also includes further evaluation of optical transition radiation (OTR) and synchrotron radiation angular distribution and polarization effects.